Kinglord/ComfyUI_Prompt_Gallery/README.md

 ## Installation
 ### Registry
 - Registry coming soon, will update once it's live, if you want it before then you can do the manual steps below.
 - Download any or all (or none if you're gonna be like that) of [Navimixu's archives](https://civitai.com/models/615967/ponyxl-wildcards-vault) and extract them into the `promptImages` folder (located inside this custom node directory).
-If you do it right your folder should look like this with all the images in various subfolders under `thumbnails` - done properly the folder will look something like this (you don't have to keep the zip files):
+If you do it right your folder should look like this with all the pack images in various subfolders under `thumbnails` - (you don't have to keep the zip files):

 ![image](https://github.com/user-attachments/assets/811a1c7e-cd09-4f3d-8053-41989fb9f170)